Protonix Injury Lawsuits

 Protonix Injury Lawsuits Centralized in New Jersey

-More than 160 proton pump inhibitor lawsuits have been consolidated into multidistrict litigation (MDL) in the District Court of New Jersey.
+More than 700 proton pump inhibitor lawsuits have been consolidated into multidistrict litigation (MDL) in the District Court of New Jersey.
 The cases in this MDL involve plaintiffs who developed kidney injuries while taking Protonix and other PPIs, including Prevacid, Prilosec, Nexium.
-The first bellwether trial in the MDL is scheduled to begin in May of 2020.
+The first bellwether trial in the MDL is scheduled to begin on November 15, 2021.

 Can I File a Protonix Injury Lawsuit?